“You can’t calculate possibilities with just algebra. The geometry must be taken into account.”

 When Laplace changed the Needle’s (“cylinder’s”) length from .78539 (that is: the universal random average) of the field’s diameter to the complete length of the field’s diameter (or any other length) he eliminated the universal random average!

 That ended geometric probability relative to the randomness of gravity.
-It left intact the appearance of geometric probability relative to life's perceptions ...but that was just unpredictable algebra.
-Laplace made the point stick by controlled the roots of modern science and education That ended any effective study of relativity and gravity for the next two hundred years.
-Laplace's perfidy continues to this day as science continues to be without the original Needle and the geometric truth of "action at a distance."
-(The correct use of "action at a distance" requires a unit of measure that is: the relative 1/4 pi of the original needle).
+It left intact the appearance of geometric probability relative to life’s perceptions …but that was just unpredictable algebra.
+Laplace made the point stick by controlling the roots of modern science and education.
+That ended any effective study of relativity and gravity for the next two hundred years.
+Laplace’s perfidy continues to this day as science continues to be without the original Needle and the geometric truth of “action at a distance.”

 In his analysis, Laplace fundamentally changed the original Needle while discrediting its original length.
 He also, without giving reason or discussion, arbitrarily and casually mentioned that his calculated result (without mention of “pi angles” or the Needle or Boskovic or “action at a distance” or any other reason) must be multiplied by 16 …?!